lanl/sedacs/examples/pyseqm/nanostar/README.md

 ### Overview

+PySEQM is a PyTorch-based framework for Semi-Empirical Quantum Mechanics, supporting various NDDO methods such as PM6, PM3, AM1, and MNDO.
+It includes built-in drivers for MD thermostats and XL-BOMD, with native support for ML (re)parametrization.
-`PySEQM` is designed to handle finite systems.
+It is designed to handle finite systems.
 Therefore, structures are placed in boxes with vacuum gaps to avoid interactions between periodic images.

 ### CPU Setup and Execution